The move away from fossil fuels to renewable energy heating systems.

 In 2018, SEAI launched a programme of supports for heat pumps which has received 550 applications to date.
-Following a recent talk I gave at the SEAI Energy Show, I want to summarise some key information that may be of interest to people working in the sector.
+Following a recent talk I gave at the SEAI Energy Show, I want to summarise some key information.
+This may be of interest to people working in the sector.

-The most popular types of heat pumps being retrofitted in Ireland are air-to-water (95%), which are ideal for Ireland's moderate, moist climate.
+The most popular types of heat pumps being retrofitted in Ireland are air-to-water (95%).
+These are ideal for Ireland's moderate, moist climate.
 Overall, three main brands are vying for top position in this sector: Mitsubishi, Daikin and Panasonic.

 |End of Terrace||2|